poojarathore30/NSE_Returns_Distribution/README.md

-## Histogram Analysis Of NSE Historical Data returns for the quater 04-Jun-2021 to 04-Jun-2020 using Python
+## Histogram Analysis Of NSE Historical Data Stock price returns
+## Quater : 04-Jun-2021 to 04-Jun-2020 using Python

 ## Stock Trading Jargons :
 > In stock trading, the high and low refer to the maximum and minimum prices in a given time period.